Understanding the Differences Between Amped FIVE or Amped Replay vs Consumer Video Players

 It’s upside down!
 Why is that?
 Well, it’s easy: the guy who took the video was holding the camera upside down, so the video was recorded on the camera sensor upside down as well.
 But the camera was aware that it was being held in the “wrong” position, so it simply added to the video container, information about how to process the video and make it play “better”.
 This is easily spotted using the Advanced File Info tool in Amped FIVE:

 Now, when VLC reads the video, it will take that “suggestion” into account and automatically rotate the video.
-Amped FIVE (or Amped Replay) will instead show pixels the way they are actually encoded, and let the user make a decision about whether they should be rotated or not.
+Amped FIVE (or Amped Replay) will instead show pixels the way they are actually encoded.
+They let the user make a decision about whether they should be rotated or not.

 Now, you may be wondering: “Okay, but why don’t Amped products do what the container tells it to do”?
 There are two reasons: